Ego Strength Assessment Tool for Psychedelic Preparation

 Sense of Achievement & Integration

-Scoring Guide:
+Scoring Guide

-1 – Severely underdeveloped or missing
+1 – Severely underdeveloped

-2 – Limited capacity, with inconsistent insight or coping
+2 – Limited capacity, inconsistent insight

-3 – Moderate development, functional under normal conditions
+3 – Moderate development, functional typically

-4 – Well-developed, stable and resourceful
+4 – Well-developed, stable, resourceful

-5 – Highly developed, reflective, adaptive, and integrated
+5 – Highly developed, reflective, integrated

 Total possible score: 50